 As with other companies engaged in the ownership and production of natural gas, we expect to have some risk of exposure to environmental costs and liabilities.
 The costs and liabilities associated with environmental compliance or remediation could reduce the gross profits we would receive from our Natural Gas Interests.
-Although there may be some deregulation of the oil and natural gas industry in this current period of regulatory uncertainty, the O & G Properties continue to be subject to extensive federal, state and local regulatory requirements relating to environmental affairs, health and safety and waste management.
+The O & G Properties continue to be subject to extensive federal, state and local regulatory requirements relating to environmental affairs, health and safety and waste management.